deis/workflow/src/installing-deis/configuring-object-storage.md

 ### Credentials

 The registry reads the credential information from a `/var/run/secrets/deis/registry/creds/objectstorage-keyfile` file.
-This is generated automatically during helm generate based on the configuration options given in the https://github.com/deis/charts/blob/master/deis-dev/tpl/objectstorage.toml.
+This is generated automatically (as part of the `helm generate` command) based on the configuration options given in the https://github.com/deis/charts/blob/master/deis-dev/tpl/objectstorage.toml file.

 ## [deis/database](https://github.com/deis/postgres)